-Impact PAL-1: Implementation of the Build Alternative could have an adverse effect on previously undiscovered paleontological resources.
+Impact PAL-1: Implementation of the Build Alternative could have a potentially significant impact on previously undiscovered paleontological resources.

 Implementation of Mitigation Measure PAL-A described in Section 2.2.4, Paleontology, and Section 3.6, Mitigation Measures for Significant Impacts Under CEQA, would reduce this impact to a less-than-significant level.